How Compression Socks and Stockings Help Prevent Aching Legs

 When to Wear Compression Socks and Stockings

 Aching legs should be treated as soon as possible.
 It is also important to start preventive measures early on.
 Seeing the initial signs of possible clots and poor circulation should be addressed immediately.
 Some of the signs and symptoms of tired achy legs include burning sensations or cramping in the various muscles of the legs.
 You will notice the pain and discomfort particularly in the deeper muscles, although the specific point may not be identified properly.

-When individuals feel aching or discomfort when riding a bicycle, walking, or standing for several minutes, they may be suffering from varicose veins.
+When individuals feel aching or discomfort when traveling for long periods, riding a bicycle, walking, or standing for several minutes, they may be suffering from varicose veins.
 Check the area behind the thighs, as well as the calves, for the presence of varicosities.
 If the area is relieved by lifting your legs or wearing compression socks and stockings, you may have circulation problems in the lower part of your body.
 The legs may also be painful when you move a lot.
 When the legs do not get enough blood and oxygen, you cannot tolerate activities as usual.
 You might find it hard to play sports, walk, bike or run.

 Treating with Compression

 There are several compression socks and stockings available in the market.
 These come in various lengths, styles and thickness, depending on the specific needs of the user.
 You can also use support tights based on the location and extent of the condition and pain.
 The doctor will assess how well you are coping with the compression socks and stockings by observing your performance of various activities as well as tolerance for pain and work.
 It is best to increase activity and exercise slowly over the next few weeks as you recover.